asplake/agendashift-open/framework/patterns/idoo.md

 ## Facilitating IdOO

 **Ideal**: This is the result of the reflection (written down or otherwise) and should not be confused with the *generative image*, *challenge*, or other prompt – provided or harvested – used by the facilitator in the reflection’s setup.
-Furthermore, the reflection always comes after establishing some kind of business context.

 **Obstacles**: Their elicitation is usually straightforward – from experience we have learned to use neutral but direct questioning – often as simple as *“What stops that?”*.
 In certain circumstances however it may be appropriate to employ a more elaborate obstacle identification exercise.
 Regardless of they are generated, it’s important afterwards to check that obstacles identify real issues and don’t suffer from certain unhelpful framings (see [Good Obstacle, Bad Obstacle][gobo]).